cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/access.rst.txt

 ``Changes to your Identity were processed``.
 This process may take up to a day.

+Once you have been granted access and your account is ready (see below), you may refer to the :ref:`connecting` page for instructions on how to connect to the cluster.

 .. warning::

    Please note that your account may not be ready by the time you receive the email described above.
 In that case, logging in will result in a warning that your home folder does not exist.
 If so, then simply wait a few hours before trying again.

-Once you have been granted access and your account is ready, you may refer to the :ref:`connecting` page for instructions on how to connect to the cluster.

 .. _applying_for_projects: